scholarslab/prosody/README.md

     - `MYSQL_DATABASE`, `WORDPRESS_DB_HOST`, `WORDPRESS_TABLE_PREFIX` must be as written.
     - `PORTS` depends on production or development.
 Development should have 80 for the first value (left side of colon).
     - The first three lines can be whatever.
-- Copy the uploads directory from the old prosody site
+- Copy the uploads directory from the old prosody site.
+This assumes you have access to the server where the live website lives.
+If you do not, ask one of the Scholars' Lab developers for help.
-  - `scp -r prosody.lib.virginia.edu:/path/to/wp/wp-content/uploads uploads`
+  - `scp -r prosody.lib.virginia.edu:/path/to/wp/wp-content/uploads/* uploads/`
-- Make a dump of the current prosody database (see above step MySQL dump).
+- Make a dump of the current prosody database (see above step [MySQL dump](#mysql-dump)).
-- Make a folder called 'initial_sql', and put the file in there.
-  - Make sure to name it "prosody_production.sql", or change the name in the docker-compose.yml file (noted below).
+  - Make sure to rename the sql file you get from the live server "prosody_production.sql", or change the name in the docker-compose.yml file (noted below).
 - Note the 'Dockerfile'.
 This is needed so that the xsl module is enabled in the WordPress image.
 This creates a separate docker image that is used instead of the one supplied by WordPress
-- Uncomment the 'initial_sql' line in the docker-compose.yml file.
+- Uncomment the line in the docker-compose.yml file that looks like this:
-  - `./initial_sql/prosody_production.sql:/docker-entrypoint-initdb.d/prosody_production.sql`
+  - `./database_from_production.sql:/docker-entrypoint-initdb.d/prosody_production.sql`
+  - Or if you did not change the name of the SQL file you got from the live server, change 'database_from_production.sql' in the line above.
+- Create the Docker network
+- `docker network create thenetwork `
 - Start the container with docker-compose
-  - `docker-compose up`
+  - `docker compose up -f docker-compose-dev.yml`
-- After Docker Compose is running the container and there are no errors, then comment out the line with 'initial_sql' in the docker-compose.yml file.
+- After Docker Compose is running the container and there are no errors, then comment the line with 'database_from_production.sql' in the docker-compose.yml file.
-  - `#./initial_sql/prosody_production.sql:/docker-entrypoint-initdb.d/prosody_production.sql`
+  - `#./database_from_production.sql:/docker-entrypoint-initdb.d/prosody_production.sql`
 - Change your '/etc/hosts' file to direct http://prosody.lib.virginia.edu to your local machine
   - For Mac and Linux
     - Add this line to the '/etc/hosts' file, you will need to be root or use sudo
       - `127.0.0.1 prosody.lib.virginia.edu`
+      - If you have the shortcut set up, you can type this into the terminal in VS Code
+        - `sudo code /etc/hosts` You will need to type in the password you use for the user account for your computer.
+For security reasons, you don't see the characters (or a *) when you are typing your password.
+      - Add the line above to the bottom of the file.
+Save the file.
+You can leave the file open as a reminder to comment the line when you are done testing.
   - For Windows machines (from https://gist.github.com/zenorocha/18b10a14b2deb214dc4ce43a2d2e2992)
     - For Windows 10 and 8
       - Press the Windows key.